muretti0114/UGA2019/README.md

 1. Project motivation :

 To stay in the theme, I chosen to study the differents factors which affects a student during his scholar year.
-For this, I finded an interesting dataset about India's students informations, with a column which indicates the "End semester Percentage", in another words, if a student will pass achieve the university year.
+For this, I found an interesting dataset about India's students informations, with a column which indicates the "End semester Percentage", in another words, if a student will pass achieve the university year.
 That's the most interesting field, so we'll try to predict it.
 It could be a very interesting algorithms for all Indian Universitys which wants to select the students who deserve the most.

 2. Risk & Threats Investivation